A scenario for AdS${}_2$ and dS${}_2$ emergence from quantum fluctuations: Quantising dS 2

 In addition, in the above quantisation of dS\textsubscript{2} it becomes apparent that an assumption made in the outline of the model ansatz, that of a distribution of basis functions (particles) in the effective spacetime medium $\propto\sqrt{|g|}$ (i.e. an even distribution on the surface embedded in Minkowski space), need not apply to all spacetimes.
-For AdS, where the spatial configuration is invariant under time evolution, a distribution by $\sqrt{|g|}$ is a natural choice, but for dS there is a range of possibly suitable options.
-Aside from a a distribution by $\sqrt{|g|}$ as in \eqref{eq.rhothe}, one can consider a scenario where the number of particles on the $S^1$ described by $\theta$ is kept constant.
+For AdS, where the spatial configuration is invariant under time evolution and a rescaling of the radial distance, a distribution by $\sqrt{|g|}$ is inferred by symmetry properties\footnote{Shift symmetry in $t$ infers no dependence on $t$.
+There is also a scale invariance in the metric as expressed in global coordinates (see e.g. the appendix), so there is a symmetry under a rescaling of the radial direction.
+This infers \mbox{$\rho\propto\sqrt{|g|}$}.
+From the point of view of the quantised theory, the particle interactions are repulsive, which forces the particles apart with respect to their interaction ranges in an exact correspondence to an even density on the effective spacetime.}, but for dS there is a range of possibly suitable options.
+Shift symmetry in $\theta$ infers that the density is independent of $\theta$, but no symmetry restricts changes in time.
+Aside from a distribution by $\sqrt{|g|}$ as in \eqref{eq.rhothe}, a second key scenario to consider is the one in which the number of particles on the $S^1$ described by $\theta$ is kept constant.
 The model choice of $\rho_\theta$ would depend on what is kept conserved under time evolution, and would have implications for the effective theory.
-For example, a scenario where the number of particles is kept constant would at late times result in that the particles no longer interact frequently enough to sustain an interconnected medium.
+For example, a scenario where the number of particles is kept constant (possibly connecting to unitarity) would at late times result in that the particles no longer interact frequently enough to sustain an interconnected medium.
 That would cause a phase transition in the effective theory.

 Also note that spacetime regions with $R>0$ (expanding spacetime regions) in the present model of quantisation correspond to a reduction in interaction between particles, as if the spacetime simply `floats out' from not being held together by the interactions at a constant level.
 In such a scenario, an accelerating expansion of the spacetime medium would be a product of the constituent particles increasingly interacting less and less, instead of propelled by an energy.
 Both scenarios are two sides of the same coin: when something expands it can either do so due to a propelling force, or due to that a force that initially held it together is relaxed.